armahmood/usage-td-experiments/README.md

 ## References

 Mahmood, A. R., Sutton R. S. (2015).
 Off-policy learning based on weighted importance sampling with linear computational complexity.
-In *Proceedings of the 301st Conference on Uncertainty in Arti- ficial Intelligence* (forthcoming).
+In *Proceedings of the 301st Conference on Uncertainty in Arti- ficial Intelligence* Amsterdam, Netherlands.

 Sutton, R. S., Barto, A. G. (1998). *Reinforcement Learning: An Introduction*.
 MIT Press.